Homepage Icon

 Practice Snapshot for Georgia Attorneys

 Estate planning in Georgia is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 There is no state estate tax.
-Small estate procedures are available for estates up to $10,000.

 Local practitioners routinely navigate: Year's support for surviving spouse and minor children, No state estate or inheritance tax, Common law property state, and Probate court oversees estate administration.